 For example, you can expect to pay about the same as you would for:

 Choosing and using your scuba gear is part of the fun of diving.
 TORPEDO RAYS will help you find the right gear.
-Each piece of scuba equipment performs a different function so that collectively, it adapts you to the underwater world.
+Each piece of scuba equipment performs a different function so that, when combined, it adapts you to the underwater world.

 When you start learning to scuba dive, as a minimum, you want your own